September 26th, 2022

 • Look carefully at screen failure rates and consider re-screening

 Based on inclusion/exclusion criteria and the accessible participant population, you can determine the expected screen failure rate for your study.
-This can be an important “reality check” for a trial’s enrollment goals and projected timeline.
 If possible, provide opportunities for some failed candidates to re-screen within a specific time frame to make the most of a limited potential candidate pool and increase trial access.

 For example, if inclusion is dependent on specific lab values, consider allowing re-screening if a candidate’s labs may change over a reasonable period of time.
-Think about implementing pre-set checkpoints throughout enrollment to reassess the screen failure and enrollment rates in real-time.
+Think about implementing pre-set checkpoints throughout enrollment to reassess the screen failure and enrollment rates.
 Then, adjust overly restrictive re-screening requirements.
 This allows interested candidates to be considered, without the burden of seeking out new candidates for the study.

 • Assess demands of required screening procedures